-Unlike some cities, Traer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Traer are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Traer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Traer is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Traer who work in office and administrative support (15.83%), teaching (10.92%), and healthcare (9.52%).

 The percentage of people in Traer who are college-educated is somewhat higher than the average US community of 21.84%: 27.18% of adults in Traer have at least a bachelor's degree.